msheckells/mesh_localize/README.md

 # 5. Parameters #
 TODO

+# Troubleshooting

-# Using with ROS Kinetic
+## Using with ROS Kinetic

 Build vision_opencv from source using the indigo branch.
 Make sure it builds using OpenCV 2.4 instead of the OpenCV3 that comes packaged with Kinetic.

+## Cuda Linking Error

+If you receive the error

+      /usr/bin/ld: cannot find -lopencv_dep_cudart

+Then set the following cmake variable

+      -DCUDA_USE_STATIC_CUDA_RUNTIME=OFF